Blog ComparisonsProductPlan Pricing 2025: Is It Worth It?

 • Editors are admins who can create roadmaps, edit all items on them, use the planning board, and manage other's permissions.
 Editors are likely members of your product team.

 • Viewers can only see and comment on your roadmaps that have been shared with them.
 They're not able to make changes themselves.
-Usually, viewers are your customers or other teams, like customer success, that aren’t necessarily focused on product but help contribute ideas or need to stay aligned.
+Usually, viewers are your customers or other teams, like customer success, that aren’t necessarily focused on the product but help contribute ideas or need to stay aligned.

 Does ProductPlan have a free trial?